kengibson1111/go-stdlib/README.md

 # go-packages
-Code samples from golang's default packages. types.md is just my understanding of possible types in golang.
+Code samples from golang's default packages. types.md is a summary of primitive types in golang.
-I don't think you can fully understand a language and runtime without understanding available types.

 ## fmt